NOSALRO/robot_dart/src/docs/docs/faq.md

 ## What is the difference between the DART and the FCL collision detector?
 How can I choose between them?

 ## My robot does not self-collide.
 How can I change this?
+One possible cause may be the fact that self collision is disabled, you can check and change this:
+{{SELF_COLL}}
 ## How can I compute kinematic/dynamic properties of my robot (e.g., Jacobians, Mass Matrix)?

 **Kinematic Properties:**